 If you're 20 or older, you need to have your cholesterol checked because it's closely associated with heart disease.
 That's the recommendation from the National Institutes of Health.
 Though many young people may not have cholesterol problems, early testing establishes a baseline to allow for better monitoring over time.
-Regardless of your age, it's important to know your cholesterol numbers, so you can take action if they're high.
+Regardless of your age, it's important to know food trends you are better off ignoring, along with your cholesterol numbers, so you can take action if they're high.
 Take a look at these five foods that lead to test results for high cholesterol.

 5. Egg Yolk

 Image via Flickr by Shardayyy

 The sunny centers of eggs serve up more than 1,200mg of cholesterol per 100 grams.
 For anyone needing to reduce their cholesterol test results, this food is off-limits.
 Fortunately, it's easy to avoid egg yolks.
 Cook only egg whites if you're eating eggs for breakfast or brunch.

 Watch for sneaky ways egg yolks find their way into your meal.
 Many desserts and baked goods incorporate egg yolks.
 Look for alternative recipes that use egg whites or egg substitute in place of entire eggs.